wfenske/IfdefRevolver/README.md

   cleaner output in CSV files.
 Function signature parsing was also improved.

-  Be sure to check out the `skunk` branch!
-This branch contains changed and new functionality that IfdefRevolver depends on.

 * repodriller: https://github.com/wfenske/repodriller

   Enhanced to improve performance on large repositories with many